CodeSleeve/asset-pipeline/README.md

   }
 ```

+### Can I use an older version of asset pipeline

+The asset pipeline has been refactored to be smarter, cleaner, better.
+However, with that brought along breaking changes because things work differently.
+So if you have older existing projects that were pointing to `dev-master`, you should probably find a tag version that works for you.
+If it just recently broke, try the latest tag minus 1.
+Also, I typically push out my changes to `dev-testing`.

 ## License

 The codesleeve asset pipeline is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ## Support

 Before you do a pull request for a new feature please place in a proposal request.
 For bug fixes, please place in issues to track those, even if you fix the bug yourself and submit a pull request.
+All pull requests go to `dev-testing` before `dev-master`.

 We use Travis CI for testing which you can see at: https://travis-ci.org/CodeSleeve/asset-pipeline